owenwexler/mockabase/README.md

 This is not a commercial project and I'm not making money from it.
 The name Supabase belongs to its creators.

 # How does Mockabase work?
-Mockabase uses a local database with a users table that loosely mocks the ```auth.users``` table in Supabase.
+Mockabase uses an embedded SQLite database with a users table that loosely mocks the ```auth.users``` table in Supabase.
 There are various routes for all expected user functions (including a mock "OAuth" login and signup) detailed in the routes section below.
 "Sessions" are currently handled with a JSON file at the root of the project called ```session.json```, which is either null if logged out or has the id and e-mail of the current user if logged in.
 I consider this an acceptable minimal way to mock sessions for testing and development purposes.

+## Why SQLite and not PostgreSQL?
+Although Supabase uses Postgres under the hood, as of September 2025, Mockabase uses an embedded SQLite database for simplicity and portability.
+Any relevant Postgres-exclusive functions such as timestamps and UUIDs are handled within Mockabase's code rather than in the database.

 # Major breaking changes in version 2.0
 ```signup```, ```login```, and ```get-current-session``` routes now return objects in the following format: